 - You do not need to be a MyHeritage member to access SuperSearch- however, viewing specific records requires the Data subscription.
 For example, BillionGraves and records from the Social Security Death Index are free, but many other record sets are restricted to subscription members.

-The Complete Subscription is a bundle option that includes both the PremiumPlus and Data Subscriptions.
+The Complete Plan is a bundle option that includes both the PremiumPlus and Data Subscriptions.
 This is the “ultimate” option that will give you unlimited space on your family tree, plus access to all of MyHeritage’s databases and historical records.
 In addition to all of the features described above, you also get access to MyHeritage’s photograph enhancing features, which can be used to restore an unlimited amount of photos:

 - MyHeritage in Color™ gives users the ability to colorize black and white photos